North Queensland (Cape York – Cairns – Townsville)

 The smaller coral cay has been operating a lighthouse since 1878 and gathering weather data since 1887.
-It is the first place in the world that a scientific study of a coral reef was carried out in 1928.
+In 1928 a scientific study of coral reef was conducted which was a world first

 Home of the world’s first glass-bottom boat and underwater observatory, Green Island is a locally loved tropical playground.

 This coral cay is the only one on the Great Barrier Reef that covered by rainforest.
 Visitors can take an easy half, full day or more extended visit to experience two world wonders in one destination.
 There are options for resort stays, rainforest walks and aquatic activities, including a walk on the seafloor.